05

 "Mmm."

-He stood abruptly.
-The chair scraped once, brief and sharp, and he was already moving toward the hallway.
+He stood up suddenly.
+His chair made a sharp scrape against the floor, and he was already walking toward the hall.
 "Ma, I have some work.
 Can you come to my room?"

 "Yes, beta.
 Just two minutes."

-He turned back to Ira.
-Something in his expression shifted, almost imperceptibly, the clinical edge softening by a fraction.
+He stopped and looked back at Ira, his face softening just a fraction.
 "Finish dinner properly.
 I can see you're rushing.
 Then come upstairs.
 I brought something from London."

 Her eyes went wide.
-She pushed back her chair and jumped up.
+She pushed her chair back and scrambled to her feet.
 "What?!
 Tell me now!
 First surprise in eleven years!"

 "Surprise.
 But you've been asking for it in every video call for the last six months."